chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Subviews

 All views have an array property called subviews.
 This array contains views for which it is the parent view.
+This array is not optional, because views can add subviews, but there may or may not be any elements in the subviews array property.

 {% highlight swift linenos %}